Seaway (band): Signing to Dine Alone and Vacation (2017–2019)

 On July 13, 2017, it was reported that Seaway had signed to Dine Alone Records to handle the Canadian distribution for their next LP Vacation.
 Album artwork, track listing and a music video for the first single "Apartment" was also released at this time.
 The band released a second single, "Something Wonderful" in August, while the band was on tour with With Confidence in Australia.

-Vacation was released on September 14, 2017 to positive reviews.
-Alternative Press (magazine) wrote that Seaway "levelled up in the pop-punk world" and that the album contained "tracks so damn catchy you’ll be singing along upon first listen" giving the album 4.5/5 stars.
+Vacation was released on September 14, 2017, to positive reviews.
+Alternative Press wrote that Seaway "levelled up in the pop-punk world" and that the album contained "tracks so damn catchy you’ll be singing along upon first listen" giving the album 4.5/5 stars.
 Andy Biddulph from Rock Sound gave the album 8/10, saying "this is the moment Seaway become real contenders, but more than that, it might just be the pop-punk album of the year."
 The album was listed as #12 in the magazine's Top 50 releases of 2017, given the review- "with ‘Vacation’ [Seaway] forged absolute pop-punk perfection.
 Featuring songs about falling in love, dealing with heartbreak and taking your dog for a walk on the beach, the band combined their passions for heart, positivity and boyband peppiness to make an album that is brimming with youthful innocence, and, more than anything, timeless songwriting.
 We’ll vacation here for many summers to come."